JS-RML/rockwalk/README.md

 4. Enter the `ws_moveit` directory and run the following commands to clean up and initialize the workspace with catkin tools
 `$  cd ws_moveit`
+`$  catkin init`
 `$  catkin clean`
-`$  catkin init`

 5. Then build the workspace.
-This may take approximately 10 minutes.
-There may be a couple of warnings.
+This will take 15-20 minutes.
+There may be a few warnings.
+Just ignore them.
 `$  catkin build`

 6. Finally, source your new workspace everytime before use, or add it to your `.bashrc` script so that it is executed everytime you open the terminal.